 Aaron Van Beek, CEO

-Aaron saw a need in Northwest Iowa, South Dakota, Northeast Nebraska, and Southwest Minnesota - Veterans were not having the time or the funds to see their memorials in Washington, D.C.
-In 2017, as a junior in college, he started the Midwest Honor Flight through the Honor Flight Network.
-This was the first Honor Flight in the region to fly Korean and Vietnam Veterans, in addition to WWII Veterans, to DC under the care and supervision of Honor Flight Guardians.
-"They answered the call to serve our country and those around the globe.
-It's now our duty as a grateful nation to get them out to Washington, D.C. to see the memorials dedicated to their service and fellow comrades.
-It truly is the least we can do as the American people for our brave American heroes to visit their memorials dedicated to their service and sacrifice in our nation’s capital - Washington, D.C!”
+Recognizing that many Veterans in Northwest Iowa, South Dakota, Northeast Nebraska, and Southwest Minnesota lacked the means or opportunity to visit their memorials in Washington, D.C., Aaron took action.
+In 2017, while still a junior in college, he founded Midwest Honor Flight through the Honor Flight Network.
+The organization became the region’s first to fly Korean War and Vietnam War Veterans—alongside WWII Veterans—to the nation’s capital under the care and supervision of trained Honor Flight Guardians.
+“They answered the call to serve our country and those around the globe.
+It is now our duty as a grateful nation to ensure they have the opportunity to see the memorials dedicated to their service and their fellow comrades.
+It is the very least we can do for our brave American heroes.”

-As the founder of Midwest Honor Flight, Aaron has been awarded the JoEllen DeKauk Service Award in 2018, Sioux Center Community Service Award in 2018, Sioux Center Community School District Above and Beyond Award in 2018, Iowan of the Day in 2019, one of the "20 Under 40 Young Leaders" from Northwest Iowa in 2020, "Most Influential Person" from the N'West Iowa Review in 2022, the Horizon Alumni Award from Dordt University (formerly Dordt College) in 2022, and one of the "10 Under 40" from Siouxland Magazine in 2023.
+As the founder of Midwest Honor Flight, Aaron has been recognized with numerous awards, including the JoEllen DeKauk Service Award (2018), Sioux Center Community Service Award (2018), Sioux Center Community School District Above and Beyond Award (2018), Iowan of the Day (2019), and the “20 Under 40 Young Leaders” distinction for Northwest Iowa (2020).
+He was named “Most Influential Person” by the N’West Iowa Review in 2022, received the Horizon Alumni Award from Dordt University in 2022, and was honored as one of Siouxland Magazine’s “10 Under 40” in 2023.

 • Elaine Leusink serves as the Welcome Home Coordinator for each flight.
 She works at Premier Communications in Sioux Center and resides with her husband Bill in Sioux Center, Iowa.
 They have four children and nine grandchildren.
 In addition to her involvement with Midwest Honor Flight, she is also very active in her church and serves as the volunteer Location Coordinator for Sioux Center Wreaths Across America.
 She also is a member of the Iowa Chapter of the American Gold Star Mothers and the Doornink-Brunsting American Legion Auxiliary Unit 199.
 When asked about Honor Flight, Elaine had this to say, "I became involved with Midwest Honor Flight because of our oldest son.
 He was a United States Marine and served in Iraq which is where we lost him in combat.
 For me working with our Veterans helps me feel close to our son, and also anything that I can do to make sure these Veterans get all of the honor and healing that they need and deserve in their lives is worth everything to me."
 Elaine joined the Board of Directors in 2017.